TobiasPankner/Teams-Auto-Joiner/README.md

 Python script to automatically join Microsoft Teams meetings.
 Automatically turns off your microphone and camera before joining.
 Automatic login and blacklist can be set in the config file.

+Always joins the newest meeting and doesn't leave it unless there is a newer one or the user gets kicked.

 ![Demo](https://imgur.com/VQOJl8w.gif)
 ## Prerequisites